GoBoundless/spar/README.md

       deploy_strategy: local
       deploy_path: compiled/production

-Set the deploy_path to either a relative path in your application or a global path on your computer.
+ The deploy_path may be either a relative path in your application or a global path on your computer.

 ## S3 Deployment